In part 2 we’ll go over some very simple quantum gates and explore our first concept that makes quantum computing “quantum” — Superposition.

 The fancy new quantum gates

-You’ve seen how logic gates work in classical computers operating on bits of information represented by electrical pulses.
-But we need to completely forget about all of that.
-We’re in quantum world now!
-Starting out, QC and classic logic gates will seem similar, but we’ll see that QC is a complete shift in how we think of computing.
+You’ve seen how logic gates work in classical computers operating on bits.
+Starting out, it may seem that quantum and classic logic gates are similar, but we’ll see that quantum computing is a complete shift in how we think of computing.

 Now let’s dive into some of the foundational quantum gates.
 For now we’re just going to focus on their behavior but just know that the way these logical gates are implemented in actual quantum coputers vary and are still under constant development and innovation.